autonomi-ai/nos/README.md

   $ pip install torch-nos[server]
   ```

-If you want to simply use a light-weight NOS client and run inference on your local machine, you can install the client-only package:
+If you want to simply use a light-weight NOS client and run inference on your local machine (via docker), you can install the client-only package:

   ```shell
   $ conda env create -n nos-py38 python=3.8